a-frolov/Getting-and-Cleaning-Data-Course-Project-/README.md

 Then Opening and Sourcing run_analysis.R should do the trick.

 The data sets from UCI HRA Dataset directory will be loaded, all required data transformation/computation performed and the resulting tidy data set will be saved.
-For computational details look at run_analysis.R
+Computational details can be found in  run_analysis.R